-Cirque Ma-Ceo Equestrian Stunt Show: Horse lovers will love this one-of-a-kind show featuring stunts and horseback acrobatics alongside choreography and singing.
-Ages 6 and over, $7 (in addition to fair admission), 5 and under are free.
+Cirque Cavallo Equestrian Stunt Show: Horse lovers will love this one-of-a-kind show featuring stunts and horseback acrobatics alongside choreography and singing. $8.

 One last tip: Everyone loves fair food like hot dogs, elephant ears, scones and ice cream, but what about something a bit more exotic?
 If you’ve got adventurous eaters on your hands, or just want to challenge family members to an out-there taste test, visit the International Village and try dishes like Cajun kangaroo sausage, chili roasted grasshoppers, BBQ crickets, Manchurian scorpions, alligator burgers, and python sausage.